 \section{Related Works}

 Existing KE methods mainly fall into two classes.

 \textbf{Internal Storage} updates model parameters for the adaptation.
 Early studies fine-tuned a LLM directly but suffered from severe forgetting problem~\citep{wang2023knowledge}.
 For more precise editing, \citet{zhu2020modifying} imposed a relaxed $\ell_2$ norm constraint on parameter updates, and \citet{dong2022calibrating,huang2023transformer} limited the updates to some specific feed-forward network (FFN) layer(s), based on findings that knowledge is often stored therein~\citep{dai2021knowledge}.
 For further refinement, the \textit{locate-and-edit} paradigm~\citep{meng2022locating, meng2022mass} first identifies the layer storing the knowledge, then modifies its parameters in an analytic form or through least squared solution.
-On the other hand, PEFT methods such as LoRA~\citep{hu2021lora} also provided performance on par with locating-based solutions~\citep{wu2023eva,zhang2024comprehensive}.
-In general, these works primarily focus on identifying a small set of parameters most relevant to the new knowledge, However, these approaches are typically trained with instance-level loss, overlooking the token-level differences.
-Therefore, they remain susceptible to HTO in a similar manner.
+On the other hand, PEFT methods such as LoRA- ~\citep{hu2021lora,wang2024roselora} and ReFT-family~\citep{wu2024reft,liu2025unlocking} also performed competitive to locating-based solutions~\citep{wu2023eva,zhang2024comprehensive}.
+In general, these works primarily focus on identifying a small set of parameters most relevant to the new knowledge.
+However, these approaches are typically trained with instance-level loss, overlooking the token-level differences.
+Therefore, they remain susceptible to HTO in a similar manner and cannot be mitigated by advanced PEFT methods~\citep{chen2024large,miao2025coeff}.
 This work addresses HTO, an orthogonal aspect of the KE process, and complements existing studies in a model-agnostic manner.
 Our {\NAME} is established without assumptions about which parameters are updated, allowing it to be seamlessly integrated with existing methods without compromising their selective nature.
 We validate our approach by showing that {\NAME} enhances the performance of two representative internal stage methods across diverse scenarios.